maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 * Copyright 2002-2014 the original author or authors.
 ```

+### Import statements

+The import statements are structured as follow:

+* import `java.*`
+* import `javax.*`
+* blank line
+* import all other imports
+* blank line
+* import `org.springframework.*`
+* blank line
+* import static all other imports

+Also, static imports should not be used in production code.
+They should be used in test code, especially for things like `org.junit.Assert`.

 ### Java source file organization

 The following governs how the elements of a source file are organized: